Geeksltd/Zebble.Fingerprint/README.md

 ![logo]

-FingerPrint is an authentication plugin for Zebble applications.
+FingerPrint is an authentication plugin using device FingerPrint.

 [![NuGet](https://img.shields.io/nuget/v/Zebble.FingerPrint.svg?label=NuGet)](https://www.nuget.org/packages/Zebble.FingerPrint/)

-> This plugin makes you able to authenticate users and access to device FingerPrint in Android, IOS, and UWP platforms.
+> This plugin makes you able to authenticate users and access to device FingerPrint in Android, iOS, and UWP platforms.

 <br>